Scalable Machine Learning in Production with Apache Kafka®

 For example, a data scientist can build a Python program, which creates a model that scores very well with high accuracy.
 But this does not help as you cannot deploy it to production because it does not scale or perform as needed.

 I suspect you can already imagine why Apache Kafka® is a perfect fit for productionizing analytic models.
-The following section will explain the usage of Apache Kafka® as a streaming platform in conjunction with machine learning/deep learning frameworks to build, operate, and monitor analytic models.
+The following section will explain the usage of Apache Kafka® as a streaming platform in conjunction with machine learning/deep learning frameworks (think Apache Spark) to build, operate, and monitor analytic models.

 Reference Architecture for Machine Learning with Apache Kafka®